 The subject of premarital and prenuptial agreements is one that I find is often based as much on hearsay as it is on reality.
 We tend in our culture to assume that the only reason a prenuptial agreement will be sought would be if there are issues regarding fear of your spouse to be receiving too much of your property in a divorce.
 However, entering into a premarital agreement can be a decision that stands to benefit you and your spouse in the future.
-The most important consideration for you to make is whether or not the premarital agreement contains everything that you need to based on your circumstances.
+The most important consideration for you is whether or not the premarital agreement contains everything you need to based on your circumstances.

 Distinguishing between separate and community property